John Black (Days of Our Lives): 2011–2025

 In September 2023, an amnesiac veteran (played by Dick Van Dyke) was revealed as the real Timothy Robicheaux (John's father).
 It's revealed that Timothy fractured his skull in the Korean War during a mortar attack (causing the long-term amnesia), and was left for dead by fellow soldier Joseph Bell.
 Bell switched dog tags with Timothy, assumed his identity, deserted to China, and became "Yo Ling".
 John's research (with help from Marlena) helps Timothy regain his memory, and he "officially" meets his son John and his extended family.

 A revisit to John's past as the "Pawn" was hinted at later that year, including his longtime connection with Steve, the knowledge Victor had about his past, and a newfound connection with Victor's former associate Konstantin Meleounis.
 By early 2024, Konstantin indicates knowledge of Steve and John's past (John as the Pawn and Steve as an employee of Victor's criminal organization who was assigned to be the Pawn's "handler", with a slight rewrite to accommodate the new story) and involvement with an incident in Greece during the 1980s.
 Apparently, when Victor first took control of the Pawn in 1986, he directed Steve to take him to Greece to "rough up" Konstantin due to the latter's crossing Victor in the local underworld.
 Although no verifiable witnesses came to light, Konstantin believed the Pawn shot and killed his daughter Catharina, and part of his arrival in Salem was to gain revenge against Victor and his former associates Steve and John.
 A final confrontation with Konstantin ended up with him dead, and John planning another trip to Greece to find closure to this mysterious part of his past.

-After John disappeared during his trip to Greece, he was found being held captive in a warehouse in Poplar Bluff, Missouri by Chad DiMera and Jack Devereaux, who were searching for a mysterious woman who claimed to be the deceased Abigail Devereaux.
+After John disappeared during his trip to Greece, he was found being held captive in a warehouse in Poplar Bluff, Missouri by Chad DiMera and Jack Deveraux, who were searching for a mysterious woman who claimed to be the deceased Abigail Deveraux.
 John had no idea how he ended up there, but the circumstances led to speculation of involvement with villain Clyde Weston and possibly even Catharina Meleounis, the young woman John was led to believe he'd killed as "the Pawn".
 In 2025, it was revealed that rather than an assassination, John as the "Pawn" was sent by Victor to Greece in 1986, not to kill anyone, but rather to fake the deaths of Catharina and her mother (Konstantin's wife) to help them get out of a bad marriage/situation and emigrate to America.
 Rather than being a villain, it turns out that John was, as usual, the hero.